Barnwell School

-Barnwell School is a coeducational secondary school and sixth form that was established in 1959 and is situated in the south of Stevenage, Hertfordshire.
+Barnwell School is a coeducational secondary school and sixth form established in 1959 and in the south of Stevenage, Hertfordshire.

 Between 2002 and 2005 it was the most improved school in Hertfordshire and one of the most improved schools in England.
 The overall pass rate this year is 48 per cent for grades A to C — a one per cent increase on year before, but still below the national average by far.

 In September 2006 the school expanded by taking in the students from another nearby school that closed (Collenswood).
 As a consequence, the school now has two campuses: Barnwell Upper Campus (the original Barnwell site) and, less than a mile away, Barnwell Middle Campus (formerly the site of Collenswood School).

 The school was designated as a Business and Enterprise College in September 2004 due to having an emphasis on maths, business and IT.

-Barnwell podcast

-Barnwell School decided that it needed a way to get information across to students while they are enjoying the information and introduced a podcast, that was available to students online.
-This was launched in October 2007.
-Sometime between its launch and 2015 the podcast was discontinued, in 2020 a group of Year 12 students attempted to resurrect it.

 Extended schools

 Barnwell School has been designated the hub school for South Stevenage Consortium of Extended Schools.
 The consortium consists of 8 schools plus a federation: